nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Updating a project: `up`

-Updating a project allows you to partially update the target project using optional arguments.
-You must specify the project name, and each additional argument, if specified, will be used to partially update the project.
+Updating a project allows you to update the target project using optional arguments.
+You must specify the project name, and each additional argument, if specified, will be used to update the project.

 **Compulsory Arguments**